chrisruis/Mutational_spectra_data/README.md

 ## mycobacteria_hypermutator_lineages directory
 Contains the SBS spectra for hypermutator lineages in _M. abscessus_ and _M. leprae_.
 The gene corresponding to each hypermutator lineage is in hypermutator_branches.csv within the P_aeruginosa_ST_spectra directory

+# figures_data

+Contains raw data and scripts used to produce each figure and supplementary figure.
+Each directory contains a README with more information